TheParp/PRP-6502/README.md

 I will try my best to understand the 6502 processor and create my own breadboard version of the 6502 with Logic chips only.

+This will too create a reson to use the full capacity my freshly restored HP 1660CS!